 The planning process took over 18 months during 2006 and 2007, and included involvement by a wide range of citizens.
 City staff asked for input from groups that use the parks, beaches and boat launches; neighbors; aldermen; and the general public.

-A series of meetings led to a broad vision of what the lakefront could be or should be and that vision was then fine-tuned until a Master Plan was formed.
-The Parks, Recreation and Community Services Department is now implementing the Master Plan.
+A series of meetings led to a broad vision of what the lakefront could be or should be, and that vision was then fine-tuned until a Master Plan was formed.

 Lakefront Master Plan Project History and Documents